Canada men's national soccer team: 2020s

-2022 FIFA World Cup berth
+2022 FIFA World Cup

 Canada began the third round of World Cup qualifying unbeaten in its first eleven matches, finishing 2021 with its first win over Mexico in over 20 years to finish the year at the top of the table.
 It also ended the year 40th in the FIFA World Rankings, its highest-ever position to date, earning the team the honour of "Most Improved Side" after having started the year ranked 72nd.

 On March 27, 2022, Canada defeated Jamaica 4–0 on Matchday 13 to qualify for the 2022 FIFA World Cup in Qatar.
 This ended a 36-year drought since the first and only time Canada played in the FIFA World Cup, in 1986.
 The speed of the team's ascent was such that it was subsequently revealed that neither the federation nor kit supplier Nike had anticipated them qualifying, and as a result they would be the only team in Qatar to not receive a special kit for the occasion.
 Defender Sam Adekugbe remarked "I think that just shows that no one really believed in us.
 I don't think Canada believed."